+Computer Applications

-Computer Applications Fee: \$10.00 Course #234 Credit 0.5 Level 1 Fee: \$10.00 This course will focus on the necessary computer skills to function in today's high tech society by developing competencies in keyboarding and a variety of software applications.
+This course will focus on the necessary computer skills to function in today's high tech society by developing competencies in keyboarding and a variety of software applications.
 In a learn-by-doing environment, students will complete activities and projects that include word processing, spreadsheets, desktop publishing, databases, and Internet research.

-Multimedia Fee: \$10.00 Course #236 Credit 0.5 Level 1 Multimedia is a unique production-oriented co will use a variety of creative computer applica animation.
-Software used in this class will be ations to create and edit d igital video, digital photog raphy, and 3-D Computer Science Principles Fee: \$10.00 Course #235 Credit 0.5 Level 1 Computer Science Principles introduces students to the foundational concepts of computer science and challenges them to explore how computing and technology can impact the world.
+Multimedia Course #236 Credit 0.5 Level 1

+Multimedia is a unique production-oriented course presented in a hands-on, learn-by-doing atmosphere.
+Students will use a variety of creative computer applications to create and edit digital video, digital photography, and 3-D animation.
+Software used in this class will be Photoshop, Macromedia Flash, and Dreamweaver.

+Computer Science Principles Course #235 Credit 0.5 Level 1

+Computer Science Principles introduces students to the foundational concepts of computer science and challenges them to explore how computing and technology can impact the world.
 CS Principles complements CS Discoveries (offered in JH) with a deeper focus on concepts such as how the internet works and the societal impacts of computer science.
 The course works for beginners and students with experience in other computer science courses.

-Digital Photography and Video Course #240 Credit 0.5 Level 1 Fee: \$10.00 Students will gain an understanding of and de up-to-date software for storing, editing, and p have access to camera for use in this class.
-Personal Financial Management Fee \$7.00 Course #545 Credit 0.5 Level 1 In this course, students will develop personal financial plans for individual personal well-being.
+Digital Photography and Video Course #240 Credit 0.5 Level 1 Fee: \$10.00

+Students will gain an understanding of and develop skills in digital photography and video.
+Students will utilize up-to-date software for storing, editing, and presenting digital photography and video.
+Students should own or have access to camera for use in this class.

+Personal Financial Management Course #545 Credit 0.5 Level 1 Fee \$7.00

+In this course, students will develop personal financial plans for individual personal well-being.
 Throughout the course, students will develop financial literacy skills to provide a basis for responsible citizenship and career success.
 Additional topics will include analyzing services from financial institutions, consumer protection, investing and risk management.

-Accounting I Course #550 Credit 1 Level 1 When it comes to moving ahead in business, Accounting will get you there more quickly than any other subject.
+Accounting I Course #550 Credit 1 Level 1

+When it comes to moving ahead in business, Accounting will get you there more quickly than any other subject.
 The complete accounting cycle and proper forms for a proprietorship and a corporation will be covered.
 Students will learn the concepts involved in processing financial information for service and merchandising businesses.
 The use of technology in business and its impact on our business world will be explored.
 If your goal is to enter the work force, or major in a business related field in college, this course is a must for you.

+Business Foundations Course #511 Credit 0.5 Level 1

-Business FoundationsCourse #511Credit 0.5Level 1This is the first course for the Business and Administrative Services, Finance and Marketing career fields.
+This is the first course for the Business and Administrative Services, Finance and Marketing career fields.
 It introduces students to specializations within the three career fields.
 Students will obtain knowledge and skills in fundamental business activities.
 They will acquire knowledge of processes, economics and business relationships.
 Students will use technology to synthesize and share business information.
 Employability skills, leadership and communications and personal financial literacy will be addressed.

-achievement.
-They will learn to manage a workforce, lead change, and build relationships with employees and customers.
-Students will use technology to analyze the internal and external business environment determine.
+Finance Foundations Course #512 Credit 0.5 Level 1

+This if the first course specific to Finance.
+It introduces students to the specializations offered in the career field.
+Students will obtain fundamental knowledge and skills in accounting, banking services, corporate finance, insurance, and securities investments.
+They will acquire knowledge of financial analysis and application, business law and ethics, economics, international business and business relationships.
+Knowledge management and information technology will be emphasized.
+Employability skills, leadership and communications will be incorporated in classroom activities.

+Marketing Principles